AsitSrivastava06/Basics-of-Pyhton/Experiment-2/README.md

-# 🐍 Basics of Python
+# Experiment : Basics of Python

 This repository contains **beginner-level Python programs** created to understand and practice **core Python fundamentals**.